biography

 Click here for a printable version.

-Praised for his “thoughtful and intensely moving interpretations” Thies enjoys a diverse career as an orchestral soloist, recitalist, and chamber musician.
-He has already performed forty concerti with orchestras all over the world.
-In one season alone he performed thirteen different concerti, garnering consistent critical acclaim.
-He has appeared with such orchestras as the Saint Petersburg Philharmonic, Liepāja Symphony (Latvia), Mexico City Philharmonic, the National Symphony of Mexico, Auckland Philharmonia (New Zealand), Louisville Orchestra, Fort Worth Symphony, Virginia Symphony, Buffalo Philharmonic, Pasadena Symphony, and the Naples Philharmonic.
+Thies enjoys a diverse career as an orchestral soloist, recitalist, chamber musician, and recording artist.
+He has already performed forty concerti with orchestras all over the world, including the Saint Petersburg Philharmonic, Liepāja Symphony (Latvia), Mexico City Philharmonic, the National Symphony of Mexico, Auckland Philharmonia (New Zealand), Louisville Orchestra, Fort Worth Symphony, Virginia Symphony, Buffalo Philharmonic, Pasadena Symphony, Des Moines Symphony, and the Naples Philharmonic.
 His concerts have been broadcast throughout the United States, Russia, Estonia, Latvia, Bolivia, Hungary, Mexico, and New Zealand.

-Born in New Jersey, Thies makes a home in Los Angeles.
-His teachers have included Robert Turner and Daniel Pollack, both protégés of the legendary Russian pedagogue Madame Rosina Lhevinne, and the great pianist Josef Lhevinne.
-Mr. Thies is a Steinway artist.
-For more information, visit Robert Edward Thies at: www.robertthies.org.
+Though born on the East Coast, Thies makes a home in Los Angeles.
+His primary teachers were Robert Turner and Daniel Pollack, both protégés of the legendary Russian pedagogue, Madame Rosina Lhevinne.